bryanhain97/Image-Text-Recognizer/README.md

 #### Technologies i used for this project:

-<pr>To build the app i ued [React.js](https://reactjs.org/)
+<pr>To build the app i used [React.js](https://reactjs.org/)
 To style my components i used [Tailwindcss](https://tailwindui.com/)
 To recognize text from images i used [Tesseract.js](https://github.com/naptha/tesseract.js)

 </p>

-_the creators of tesseract.js recommends not to use the software for production_
+_the creators of tesseract.js recommend not to use their software for production_